-Michael D. Aubin, FACHE, is hospital president of Wolfson Children’s Hospital.
-Before joining Wolfson Children’s in January 2011, Aubin served as the founding administrator/chief operating officer of St. Joseph’s Children’s Hospital of Tampa.
-Aubin helped to re-establish St. Joseph’s Children’s Hospital in 1990 after a 23-year hiatus.
+Michael D. Aubin, FACHE, is Hospital President of Wolfson Children’s Hospital in Jacksonville, Florida, the region’s only pediatric referral center, and Senior Vice President for Baptist Health of Northeast Florida.
+Before joining Wolfson Children’s in January 2011, Mr. Aubin served as the founding Administrator/Chief Operating Officer of St. Joseph’s Children’s Hospital of Tampa, a faith-based pediatric referral center within the non-profit, multi-hospital BayCare Health System.
+Mr. Aubin helped re-establish St. Joseph’s Children’s Hospital in 1990 after a 23-year hiatus.

-Aubin is a fellow in the American College of Healthcare Executives.
-A longtime child advocate, Aubin has served as board president for the Florida Association of Children's Hospitals (FACH), is a member of its Board of Directors and is currently chair of its Advocacy Committee.
-He also serves on the national Children's Hospital Association's (CHA) Board of Trustees, the CHA Medicaid Reform Steering Committee, the CHA Executive Exchange Steering Committee and the Leadership Committee on Advocacy and Policy.
-For four years, he was co-chair of the Florida Hospital Association's Committee on the Uninsured and is a current member of their Strategic Planning Committee.
-He recently became a member of the Florida Healthy Kids Corporation's Operational Efficiency and Integration Committee.
+Mr. Aubin is a Fellow in the American College of Healthcare Executives.
+A longtime child advocate, Mr. Aubin has served as Board President for the Florida Association of Children's Hospitals (FACH) and is a member of its Board of Directors.
+He currently serves on the national Children's Hospital Association's (CHA) Board of Trustees, and is co-chair of CHA’s Public Policy Committee.

-Aubin has been widely recognized for his work advocating for children and the health care access they deserve.
-In 2016, he received a Children's Champion Award from Episcopal Children's Services, which provides early education to children and families across Northeast Florida.
-In 2015, he received an Award of Merit from the Healing Hands Community Advisory Council (in support of the First Coast Child Protection Team) for his leadership in support of a new Child Abuse Fellowship Program, the first in the city and in the state.
-In 2014, he was named the R. David and I. Lorraine Thomas Child Advocate of the Year by the Jacksonville Florida Children’s Home Society.
-For his work in international children's health, Aubin received the International Humanitarian Award from the Tampa Interbay Rotary Club and Rotary Gift of Life of Florida, Inc. in 2006.
+Mr. Aubin has received numerous recognitions, including the 2018 Child Advocate of the Year by the Northeast Florida Pediatric Society, 2016 Children’s Champion in Health Care from Episcopal Children’s Services, 2015 Award of Merit from Healing Hands Community Advisory Council, and 2014 R. David and I. Lorraine Thomas Child Advocate of the Year by the Jacksonville Florida Children’s Home Society.
+For his work in international children's health, Mr. Aubin received the International Humanitarian Award from the Tampa Interbay Rotary Club and Rotary Gift of Life of Florida, Inc., in 2006.